mlliarm/particleslogic/README.md

 # particleslogic
 A prolog application of basic interactions between elementary particles.

+# Purpose

+The main idea behind this project is to create a system that will tell you when an interaction (reaction) of the form A + B --> C + D + E + ... where A, B, C, D, E, ... are elementary particles, is possible or not.

+For the time being, the library is at a very basic stage where you can only consult the knowledge base, and do basic simple (or filtered) queries.

+For future ideas and goals check the [CONTRIBUTING](https://github.com/mlliarm/particleslogic/blob/master/CONTRIBUTING.md) page.

 # Prerequisites

 You're expected to have GnuProlog or SWI-Prolog installed.